-Once you have considered the direction your business is heading in, consider how training will be delivered, especially as social distancing is likely to be with us for some time.
+Once you have considered the direction your business is heading in, consider how training will be delivered.

 - How can you make best use of e-learning, will e-learning work on its own or will you need to supplement it with other types of training?

 - How can you deliver classroom training virtually?

 As part of your planning, you will also need to consider how you can bridge the development gap that will have materialised since the start of the pandemic.

 Pay and reward is an essential part of the employment relationship.
 In your people planning, consider whether your pay and reward structure is appropriate and fit for purpose going into 2023.

 Having the right reward package helps to attract, retain, and motivate the right calibre of employee.